woutervh-/typescript-is/README.md

 # Ensure you have the required dependencies at compile time:
 npm install --save-dev typescript

-# If you want to use the decorators, ensure you have reflect-metadata in your depdendencies:
+# If you want to use the decorators, ensure you have reflect-metadata in your dependencies:
 npm install --save reflect-metadata
 ```